-Campgrounds in Florida’s Panhandle offers a taste of the seasons without the inconvenience of snow or the summer crush of visitors from Southern states.
+Florida Panhandle campgrounds offer a taste of the seasons without the inconvenience of snow, but beware of the summer crush of visitors from Southern states.

 For our Panhandle safari, my wife and I selected a handful of state parks for a balanced taste of this “other” Florida, where hills are higher than landfills, “real” trees spot the horizon and you may actually find a spot to chill on glistening sugar-sand beaches.